akashom53/Bounce/README.md

-# Dino
+# Bounce
-Clone of chrome dino game
+Bounce game in JS